Family Education Rights & Privacy Act (FERPA)

 - Current class schedule

-- Class standing (full-time, part-time, less than half-time)
+- Enrollment status (full-time, part-time, less than half time)

 - Anticipated future enrollments

-- Course registration prior to the beginning of a semester/term
+- Course registrations prior to the beginning of a semester/term

 - Expected date of graduation